 “Allah’s essence, His attributes are eternal and perfect.
 Allah has described Himself with them, and they provide an important way of developing a relationship with our Creator.
 Being temporal and imperfect, our limited minds are incapable of grasping their full reality.
 However, they allow us to relate to Allah in a way that fosters love and connection when contemplated upon.”

-The problem persists in that if Allah possesses these attributes that make Him known, does He possess them, or does it mean that Allah can be known, yet ultimately, He is removed from these constitutes?
+The question persists in that if Allah possesses these attributes that make Him known, does He possess them in the ultimate sense, and does it mean that Allah can be known?
+To these questions, we cannot answer in the affirmative because we see that the Qur’anic implications show that He is removed from these constitutes.

 Is Allah distinctly known by the revealed attributes?